-If the image you upload is larger than the limit specified above, Buffer Publish will convert it to a smaller resolution, to ensure it can be published.
-Only one image attribute (i.e. width or height) will be adjusted and the other will scale automatically.
-This means that the original aspect ratio will be kept.
+Each social network has its own image file size limit.
+If the image you upload is larger than the limit for that social network, we'll convert it to a smaller size to ensure it can be published.
+Only one image attribute (width or height) will be adjusted and the other will scale automatically.
+This ensures that the original aspect ratio will be kept.

 - Image resizing will only take place on the web version of Buffer Publish.
 If you're scheduling via a mobile device (iOS or Android), the maximum file upload size is 10MB.

 - For Twitter specifically, if the image does not need to be resized, Buffer Publish will still check that the image is smaller than 8192 x 8192 pixels, since this is Twitter's maximum allowed dimension.
 If it's bigger than that, your image will be resized to be just a little smaller.

 - LinkedIn has shared that the optimal size for images to achieve consistency across various share methods, pages, and experiences, is 1200 x 627 pixels.
 This image size should prevent cropping and scaling across formats.